paulohenriquevn/aws-solutions-architect/README.md

 Deseja que eu continue com a **questão 93**?
 ### Questão 93

-**Texto original:**
-A company runs an on-premises application that is powered by a MySQL database.
-The company is migrating the application to AWS to increase the application's elasticity and availability.
-The current architecture shows heavy read activity on the database during times of normal operation.
-Every 4 hours, the company's development team pulls a full export of the production database to populate a database in the staging environment.
-During this period, users experience unacceptable application latency.
-The development team is unable to use the staging environment until the procedure completes.
-A solutions architect must recommend replacement architecture that alleviates the application latency issue.
-The replacement architecture also must give the development team the ability to continue using the staging environment without delay.
-Which solution meets these requirements?

-**Tradução:**
 Uma empresa executa uma aplicação local que é alimentada por um banco de dados MySQL.
 A empresa está migrando a aplicação para a AWS para aumentar a elasticidade e a disponibilidade da aplicação.
 A arquitetura atual mostra alta atividade de leitura no banco de dados durante os períodos de operação normal.
 A cada 4 horas, a equipe de desenvolvimento da empresa faz uma exportação completa do banco de dados de produção para popular um banco de dados no ambiente de teste.
 Durante esse período, os usuários experimentam latência inaceitável na aplicação.
 A equipe de desenvolvimento não consegue usar o ambiente de teste até que o procedimento seja concluído.
 Um arquiteto de soluções deve recomendar uma arquitetura substituta que alivie o problema de latência da aplicação.
 A arquitetura substituta também deve dar à equipe de desenvolvimento a capacidade de continuar usando o ambiente de teste sem demora.